equinor/radix-platform/scripts/service-principals-and-aad-apps/README.md

 ### Refresh credentials

+Refreshing credentials for a service principal is usually a four step process for most components:
+1. Refresh secret (..."password") in Azure AD
+1. Update credentials in key vault in a reusable format (see [`template-credentials.json`](./template-credentials.json))
+1. Update the credentials for the component that use this SP in the cluster
+   This process should be an automated process specific to each component,
+   - Read the credentials from key vault,
+   - Reformat them to how ever the component wants them using a template and...
+   - Upload them as a k8s secret into the cluster
+1. Restart the component pods to force it to read the updated k8s secret(s)

+Keep in mind the following:

+- _Service principals != Azure AD apps_
-Service principals and az ad apps are two related beasts that must handled slightly differently when refreshing their credentials.
+  Service principals and az ad apps are two related, not identical, beasts that must handled slightly differently when refreshing their credentials in Azure AD.

+- _Cluster service principal and Cluster Azure AD app (rbac integration)_
-We also have separate processes for how to update credentials for a component versus updating credentials for AKS.
+  Update credentials for a component versus updating credentials for AKS are two separate processess.

+- _Multiple components may use the same service principal_
+  In this case you only need to refresh the service principal credentials _once_ in both Azure AD and the key vault.
+  Then it is simply a case of updating the credentials for each component that depend on that service principle in the cluster using the updated credentials found in the keyvault.

 #### Refresh component service principals credentials